 - the education sector - special schools, colleges, pupil referral units and youth projects

-This broad experience has given me an insight into organisational racism and how many of these institutions can re-traumatise both the clients and the practitioners.
+This broad experience has given me an insight into how many of these institutions can pathologise clients and re-traumatise both clients, patients, service users and practitioners.

 Ongoing professional development